kuttor/dotfiles/docs/Manpage.md

 : Install but skip linking the keg into the prefix.

+`--as-dependency`

+: Install but mark as installed as a dependency and not installed on request.

 `--bottle-arch`

 : Optimise bottles for the specified architecture rather than the oldest